Azure/reliable-web-app-pattern-java/README.md

 ## Deploy Azure Infrastructure

-Please follow the instructions in the [azure-deploy.md](./azure-deploy.md) file to deploy the Azure infrastructure.
+Follow the instructions in the [README.md](./scenarios/secure-baseline/README.md) to deploy the Azure Infrastructure and the Contoso Fiber CAMS application.

 ## Contributing